Business and Finance

 What training will help bridge the gap between the standards of performance needed and the actual performance?

 The business has an automated system which solves accounting cycle steps automatically as long as raw data is entered.
 The employees need to learn new skills to operate the new automated system.
-Therefore, training has two major way of linking the actual and standard performance in an organization.
+Therefore, training has two major ways of linking the actual and standard performance in an organization.
 The first one is promoting accountability.
 It will be possible to trace back any activities to an individual since the system will have a user account for every accountant.
 The new feature of “tracing back” will enhance accuracy during data entry.
-The second approach is teaching employees on the use of the new software.
-The new software will minimize accounting workload.
+The second approach is teaching employees the use of the new software.
+The new software will minimize the accounting workload.

 Is there specific training that is needed in the training triad categories below?